o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/best-practices.md

 ---
+linktitle: Best Practices
+title: Script Canvas Best Practices
-description: ' Learn best engineering practices for Script Canvas in Open 3D Engine. '
+description: Learn about best practices when using Script Canvas in Open 3D Engine.
-title: 'Script Canvas Best Practices'
 ---

 Best practices for Script Canvas include using an event-driven approach and using custom nodes to simplify your graphs.